 Trinity College is one of the constituent colleges of the University of Oxford in England.
 It was founded in 1555 by Sir Thomas Pope.

-Top 5 Oxford Colleges to Visit: 3.
-New College
+Top 5 Oxford Colleges to Visit:

 New College is the perfect college for an overview of everything the University of Oxford has to offer.
 Its stunning garden actually houses part of the original city wall.
-They also hold regular Choral music concerts, as New College has a world renowned choir.
-While visiting New College, you will also find a Jacob Epstein sculpture of Lazarus, and an original El Greco.
+They also hold regular Choral music concerts, as New College has a world-renowned choir.
+While visiting New College, you will also find a Jacob Epstein sculpture of Lazarus and an original El Greco.
 Many scenes for the Harry Potter films were filmed at this Oxford college.
 The college is usually open 11:00 to 17:00 Easter to October, and 14:00 to 16:00 October to Easter.

 New College